KILIMANJARO PACKING LIST

-Frame less Pack: A medium size comfortable pack with some support is adequate to carry personal gear.
-The pack should fit properly and have a good waist belt.
+Frame less Pack: A medium size comfortable pack with some support is capable carry personal gear.
+The pack should fit properly and have an honest waist belt.
 Side pockets are recommended for soft packs.
-Personal loads with camera gear, water for the day and warm clothes are often between 15 and 20 pounds.
+Personal loads with camera stuff, water for the daytime and warm dresses are regularly between 15 and 20 pounds.

-Pack Cover: Something waterproof to cover your pack with when hiking in the rain.
-Otherwise, bring a large plastic bag to line the inside.
+Pack Cover: Something waterproof to hide your pack with when hiking within the rain.
+Otherwise, bring an outsized bag to line the within.

 Duffle/zip Bag: Medium size for mountain gear.
-This will go into our mountain bag that the porters will carry.
+This will enter our mountain bag that the porters will carry.

-Duffle/zip Bag: Large enough to hold your non-mountain gear.
-This will meet you at the hotel after the climb.
+Duffle/zip Bag: Large enough to carry your non-mountain gear.
+This will encounter you at the hotel after the hike.

-Plastic Bags: Several, to double bag your sleeping bag and clothes on the mountain.
+Plastic Bags: Several, to double bag your bag and garments on the mountain.
 It can rain every afternoon.

 FOR PERSONAL HEALTH AND COMFORT:

 Toiletries: Bring enough for entire trip.
 Keep simple and light.
 Few toiletries are available in Tanzania.
 Bring enough for all your needs.